samblenny/hd1b_other/neodgm_kr/README.md

 ### Generating List of Character Codepoints

 1. Get `otfinfo`: `sudo apt install lcdf-typetools`
-2. Unpack the font: `unpackFontFile.sh`
-3. Print the unicode codepoints for neodgm.ttf
+2. Print the unicode codepoints for neodgm.ttf
    ```
    cd neodgm
    otfinfo -u neodgm.ttf > neodgm.codepoints
    ```
-4. Use sed, or regular expression search and replace in a text editor, to edit `neodgm.codepoints` to remove the prefix and suffix around each hex codepoint.
+3. Use sed, or regular expression search and replace in a text editor, to edit `neodgm.codepoints` to remove the prefix and suffix around each hex codepoint.